 On Nov.
 29, 1994, Christopher Scarver bludgeoned Jeffrey Dahmer to death while both were assigned to the same prison detail, ending a life that was rife with misery and strife.
 But Jeffrey Dahmer’s acts continue to live on in infamy.
 Perhaps that’s why his younger brother continues to live in obscurity under a new name and a new identity.

-David Dahmer Sheds His Name And Disturbing Legacy
+David Dahmer Sheds His Name And Its Macabre Legacy

 It’s clear that David Dahmer, like the rest of the Dahmer family, suffered greatly thanks to Jeffrey’s infamous crimes.
 A 1994 People profile of the Dahmer family revealed how deeply the wounds ran.
 Jeffrey’s grandmother, Catherine, endured vicious harassment until her death in 1992, and she said she would often find herself “sitting like a frightened animal” when reporters would camp outside her home.